manhadkhan/Housing-Price-Prediction/README.md

-# Housing-Price-Prediction
-Build a linear regression model to predict the housing prices in Boston.
+In this project, I've tried to build a Linear Regression model to predict the housing prices based on 13 features.
+The dataset has been taken from [Kaggle](https://www.kaggle.com/datasets/schirmerchad/bostonhoustingmlnd).